19.6 Interior Mutability: Cell<T>, RefCell<T>, OnceCell<T>

 For types that are not Copy, or when you need actual references (&T or &mut T) to the internal data rather than just copying/replacing it, RefCell<T> is the appropriate choice.

 • Mechanism: Enforces Rust’s borrowing rules (one mutable borrow XOR multiple immutable borrows) at runtime.
+It keeps track of the current borrow state internally.

 • Operations: